Time to Replace Aging Data Domain with Scale-Out Backup Target

 …At Less Than Half the Cost

 Cohesity does all this at a significantly lower price point than traditional dedupe appliances.
-Based on a study performed by the Evaluator Group, when Cohesity is used as a backup target, customers can reduce their Total Cost of Ownership by 55%.
-And when customers use Cohesity DataProtect for converged data protection, the cost savings can reach 80% or more.
+Based on a study performed by the Evaluator Group, when Cohesity is used as a backup target, customers can reduce their Total Cost of Ownership by 55 percent.
+And when customers use Cohesity DataProtect for converged data protection, the cost savings can reach 80 percent or more.